|Other:||Dubai, Abu Dhabi, Muscat, Sanna, al-Mukalla, Doha, al-Bahrayn|

 |Organizations:||League of Nations, COPEN, Arab Community|

 Elective absolute monarchy.
-The country is ruled by the High Emir, elected for a five year turn among the several emirs gathered at the Majlis.
+The country is ruled by the High Emir, elected for a five year term among the several emirs gathered at the Majlis.

 None of the emirates should have a consecutive High Emir ruling the federation, in order to balance the powers between the emirates.
-The High Emir has not much power as he is reduced just to a figurehead to represent the country abroad.
+The High Emir does not have much power as he is reduced just to a figurehead to represent the country abroad.